Kidney cancer at a glance

 - Sometimes more than one of type of treatment may be used if necessary.
 It’s important for patients to discuss treatment options and their possible side effects with their oncologist to help make the decision that best fits their needs.

 When time permits, getting a second opinion is often a good idea.
-It can give patients more information and helps them feel good about the treatment plan they choose.
+It can give patients more information and helps them feel good about the kidney cancer treatment plan they choose.